 Spartanburg Water has developed a watershed approach to managing the environmental assets within its reservoirs.
-To better protect and enhance the water quality in the reservoirs, to maintain and minimize disturbance of the buffer zone owned by SWS around the lakes, and to provide safe recreation for all users of the lake, Spartanburg Water has developed Lake Policies and Procedures and the Lake Blalock Buffer Management Plan and the Marine Structures Guidance Document.
+To better protect and enhance the water quality in the reservoirs, to maintain and minimize disturbance of the buffer zone owned by SWS around the lakes, and to provide safe recreation for all users of the lake, Spartanburg Water has developed Lake Policies and Procedures, the Lake Blalock Buffer Management Plan and the Marine Structures Guidance Document.

 Lake Bowen Permits